Visualizing high-dimensional loss landscapes with Hessian directions: Discussion and conclusion

 Depending on the value of the mean curvature in the original loss space, saddle points appear, on average, as either minima ($H>0$), maxima ($H<0$), or almost flat regions ($H\approx 0$).
-Instead of averaging over Hessian components, one may also average directly over principal curvatures.
-Our numerical experiments show that both ways of averaging are associated with different geometric interpretations and that random projections are generally not able to correctly identify saddle points.
-We therefore propose to study projections along dominant Hessian directions that are associated with the largest magnitude positive and negative principal curvatures in the original space.
+Instead of computing ensemble means of elements of dimension-reduced Hessians, one may also compute ensemble means of principal curvatures.
+As illustrated in different numerical experiments, both ways of averaging are associated with different geometric interpretations and random projections are generally not able to correctly identify saddle points.
+We therefore propose to study projections along dominant Hessian directions that are associated with the largest-magnitude positive and negative principal curvatures in the original space.
 Similar methods have been developed and applied in related work on exploratory data analysis~\cite{li1992principal}.
-Our work may be viewed as part of a recent ``Hessian turn'' in machine learning characterized by computationally tractable methods for unlocking Hessian information in non-linear and high-dimensional settings \cite{yao2020pyhessian,liao2021hessian}.
-Projecting high-dimensional loss functions along Hessian directions provides a genuine way of illustrating their geometric properties around certain minima.
+Thus, our work may be viewed as part of a recent ``Hessian turn'' in machine learning characterized by computationally tractable methods for unlocking Hessian information in non-linear and high-dimensional settings \cite{yao2020pyhessian,liao2021hessian}.
+Projecting high-dimensional loss functions along Hessian directions provides a genuine way of illustrating their geometric properties around critical points.
 Negative curvature directions may be used as a starting point for further improving the performance of a given neural network.
 Analyzing principal curvatures (or eigenvalues of $H_\theta$) at critical points $\theta^*$ is also useful to identify global minima.
-It has been shown by Cooper~\cite{cooper2021global} that for any global minimum of $L$, the corresponding Hessian $H_\theta$ has $r n$ positive eigenvalues, $N- rn$ eigenvalues equal to 0, and no negative eigenvalues.
+It has been shown by Cooper~\cite{cooper2021global} that for any global minimum of $L(\theta)$, the corresponding Hessian $H_\theta$ has $r n$ positive eigenvalues, $N- rn$ eigenvalues equal to 0, and no negative eigenvalues.
 Here, $n$ and $r$ are the number of input samples (\ie, data points) and the output dimension, respectively.